AerialArmourAquisition/Machine_Learning/README.md

 This is all with the endstate of building a capability that can be applied to other problems, not simply achieving the end result of a MBT detector in one fell swoop.

+**The first exercises will almost certainly be very easy for many people, if so, please take the time to help others and if you can, add your own notebooks**